-1560s, from Middle French turbant (15c.), from Italian turbante (Old Italian tolipante), from Turkish tülbent "gauze, muslin, tulle," from Persian dulband "turban."
+1560s, from French turbant (15c.), from Italian turbante (Old Italian tolipante), from Turkish tülbent "gauze, muslin, tulle," from Persian dulband "turban."
 The change of -l- to -r- may have taken place in Portuguese India and thence been picked up in other European languages.
 A men's headdress in Muslim lands, it was popular in Europe and America c.
 1776-1800 as a ladies' fashion.
 Related: Turbaned.